buffer-manager/q-municate-android/README.md

 * View list of all active chats with chat history (private chats and group chats)
 * View and edit group chat info (title, logo, add friend or leave a group chat)
 * Allow users to edit their profile (set their own avatar and status (short text message))
+* show all online users on the map

 Please note all these features are available in open source code, so you can customize your app depending on your needs.